Intellikz/automl_maml/README.md

 For every task T:
-  Compute fast weights for T using S steps of gradient descent with base-learner learning rate LR_base on the support set Compute the loss of the resulting weights on the query set Update the initialization parameters theta according to this loss using a meta-optimizer (e.g., Adam) with learning rate LR_meta
+  Compute fast weights for T using S steps of gradient descent with base-learner learning rate LR_base on the support set Compute the loss of the resulting weights on the query set Make a single update step on the initialization parameters according to this loss with learning rate LR_meta
 ```

 Here, S is a hyperparameter of MAML